Damigah/Hangman/README.md

 ## 5. My Progression Through Each Milestone
 ### Milestone_2.py
-   - This is where I build my foundation on creating the hangman project by creating a list of fruits and ramdomising the words while telling the user to enter a letter to see if it will ramdomise the fruit in the word list.
+   - This is where I build my **foundation** on creating the hangman project by creating a list of fruits and ramdomising the words while telling the user to enter a letter to see if it will ramdomise the fruit in the word list.
 ### Milestone_3.py
-   - I check to see if the guess is in the word using a while loop and to create it all in a function to run the checks.
+   - I check to see if the guess is in the word using a **while loop** and to create it all in a function to run the checks.
 ### Milestone_4.py
-   - I added 2 functions named check_guess and ask_for_input.
+   - I added **2 functions** named **check_guess** and **ask_for_input**.
 I define what happens if the letter is in the word then define what happens if the letter is not in the word.
 ### Milestone_5.py
-   - Finally, I add a play_game function to break the game whenever the user wins or loses the game based on how many letters guessed in the word or if the user lives runs out.
+   - Finally, I add a **play_game** function to **break** the game whenever the user wins or loses the game based on how many letters guessed in the word or if the user lives runs out.